Ithaca is home to some amazing local theatre with which students can engage.

 The Ithaca Ballet, under the direction of Cindy Reid, is Upstate New York's only repertory company and is the resident ballet company at the beautiful State Theatre in downtown Ithaca.
 Founded in 1961, it is also the oldest continuously performing arts group in Tompkins County.
 The Ithaca Ballet's mission is sharing the art of classical dance with the widest audience possible in upstate New York.
 For more information, please visit http://www.ithacaballet.org/.

 The Ithaca Shakespeare Company is regional organization in Central New York.
 Our performances draw a total audiences of approximately 5,000 per year, with visitors in 2016 coming from throughout New York State and from 38 other states and 34 foreign countries.
 ISC currently presents three to four fully stage productions each year, including indoor shows in February and/or November and two outdoor shows performed in rotating repertory each July.
 ISC productions feature both Equity and non-Equity actors, with actors and designers coming from throughout Central New York, New York City, Chicago, and elsewhere.
 For more information, please visit http://ithacashakespeare.org/.

 CORNELL PERFORMING AND MEDIA ARTS

 The department of Performing and Media Arts leads students from all disciplines through artistic and scholarly explorations of live performance forms, such as theatre and dance, and mediated forms, such as cinema and television.
-Cornell Performing and Media Arts will often include Ithaca College Theatre Arts performers, designers, technicians and more for their productions.
+Cornell Performing and Media Arts will often include Ithaca College Center for Theatre and Dance performers, designers, technicians and more for their productions.
 For more information, please visit https://pma.cornell.edu/.